adooylabs/adooylabs.github.io/_posts/2014-12-17-rails-with-angularjsfrontend.markdown

 title: "Rails with AngularJS: Frontend Setup"
 date: "2014-12-17"
 ---
-Earlier we have setup basic configuration as a starting point of our rails app.
+Previously, we have setup basic configuration as a starting point of our rails app.
 If you haven't read it yet, you can find it here ["Rails with AngularJS:Beginning"]({% post_url 2014-12-16-rails-with-angularjs-beginning %})

 We are going to build our front-end first, In the form an AngularJS app.
 Normally I do build backend first in the pre-angular era.
 But, recently I notice a shift in my workflow.
 I will explain the reasons why this became my preference as this tutorial goes on.